Electronic Press Kit

 If you have ever wondered why an F Chord is called an F Chord then this class is for you!

 A hands-on workshop designed to initiate students of all playing levels into the secret world of music theory.

 With a focus on ukulele, guitar or piano, we discuss the fretboard / keyboard, major scales, sharps and flats, major and minor chords, extended chords, how (and why!) chords work together, and transposing songs into different keys.

 With a playful and light-hearted touch, Keeth walks students step-by-step to a more complete and confident understanding of music and their instruments.
 Students interested in songwriting will be inspired by this sequential class as the laws of Music Theory stimulate creative ideas.

 No prior experience with reading music, music notation or songwriting necessary.
-A knowledge of some basic chords will be helpful.
+A basic knowledge of music will be helpful but is not required.